digidub/cards-against-cowmanity/README.md

   - This was my first time using functional components instead of class components
   - I found these much easier and more verbose to work with than class components
 - **Hooks**
-  - I used the `useState` hook to manage state and re-rendering of the card grid.
+  - I used the `useState` hook to manage state and re-rendering of the card grid
   - I also used the `useEffect` hook to manage component lifecycle, rather than the class-based `componentDidMount`, `componentDidUpdate`, `componentDidUnMount` functions
     - leaving the dependency array empty mimcs the `componentDidMount` function
     - adding a dependency to the array (e.g. `[images]`) is similar to the `componentDidUpdate` method